Mind,

 Awards are granted only for:

-a) Empirical research whose results have been published in peer-reviewed articles in a scientific journal or edited book;
+a) Empirical research whose results have been published in peer-reviewed articles in scientific journals or edited volumes;

-b) Theoretical studies which have been published in peer-reviewed articles in a scientific journal or edited book;
+b) Theoretical studies published in peer-reviewed articles in scientific journals or edited volumes;

 c) PhD theses specifically devoted to our research interests (funds are released only after the PhD degree is obtained).